comus4/comus4/README.md

 ## I'm a Student, Budding Developer, and Nutrition/Fitness Enthusiast!!

-- 🌱 I’m currently learning more about SwiftUI, ARKit, RealityKit, Reality Composer, MVVM, Core Data, Structured Concurrency.
+- 🌱 I’m currently learning more about all things visionOS, SwiftUI, ARKit, RealityKit, Reality Composer Pro, MVVM, Swift Data, Structured Concurrency.
-- 🌱 2023 Goals: Learn everything I can to be ready to develop for Apple's upcoming Mixed Reality Headset and then AR smart glasses.
+- 🌱 2023 Goals: Learn everything I can to be ready to develop for Apple's upcoming shipment of Vision Pro.
 - 🌱 Thing I do for fun: Going for runs out in nature.

 ## Me as I learn to code: